QuinnWilton/programming-with-types-talk/readme.md

 - `Coq` is dependently typed implementation of higher-order type theory, used as an interactive theorem prover
 - `Session Types` are a new branch of type theory, used for type checking communication protocols
 - `Linear Types`, implemented using linear logic, can be used to type check the management of resources, such as memory allocations, providing compile-time memory safety without the overheard of a tracing garbage collector
-- `Pony`, an experiment actor-model based language, models capabilities using its type system to enable the creation of secure systems and model secure information flow
+- `Pony`, an experimental actor-model based language, models capabilities using its type system to enable the creation of secure systems and model secure information flow

 ## 9. Further Reading / Watching
 - [Making Impossible States Impossible](https://www.youtube.com/watch?v=IcgmSRJHu_8)